Skip to main content

 This post may contain affiliate links.
 Read our disclosure policy

 You know when you taste a sauce that’s just life-changing?
-When I first Bolognese sauce, my mind was blown away!
+When I first tried Bolognese sauce, my mind was blown away!
 I’ve adapted it a couple of times, and each time just gets better and better!
-I have to say I’ve found my ultimate Ragu alla Bolognese recipe!
+I have to say I’ve found my ultimate Hearty Bolognese Sauce recipe!

 If you know me, I’m not the biggest fan of veggies.
 You’ll see some here and there in my recipes.
 Typically I love my tomatoes and onions, and green peas are my favourite green veggie.
 I don’t know about you, but I consider potatoes a vegetable, and as you may see from all my French fry recipes, I love potatoes!